Being a leader isn’t just about leading the charge towards success, but being able to grow and nurture those around you on that journey.

 Trustworthiness should be a default of any leader along with integrity.
-But what makes really great leaders is for them to be open, vulnerable and approachable, this is what creates trust.
+But what makes really great leaders is for them to be open, vulnerable, and approachable, this is what creates trust.

-Being able to have strong and fulfilling conversations where each party knows that the other is sharing with the right trust and intent for the best outcome.
+Being able to have strong and fulfilling conversations where each party knows that the other is sharing the right trust and intent for the best outcome.

 6. Time Management

-Great leaders not only have to manage their own time, but they also have to create a culture of accountability when it comes to the impact of your time management on that of others.
+Great leaders not only have to manage their own time, but they also have to create a culture of accountability when it comes to the impact of their time management on that of others.